What is Tracker?

 These video tutorials can help extend your knowledge of Tracker.

-- Getting Started with Tracker How to use Tracker to track and analyze the motion of an object in a video.
+- Getting Started with Tracker A more extended explanation of how to use Tracker to track and analyze a moving object in a video.

 - Tracker Autotracker Tutorial How to use the autotracker.
 This starts out with the basics but also explains in detail how the autotracker works and how to control it for best results.